r-murphy/ionic-datepicker-widget/README.md

 # Ionic Datepicker Widget
-_A nice Datepicker widget to be used with Ionic framework._
+_A nice datepicker widget to be used with Ionic framework._

 ## Requirements